slouc/sorts/README.md

 # Functional sorts
-Implementation of various sorting algorithms in Scala in purely functional fashion
+Implementation of various sorting algorithms in Scala.
+Only functional paradigm is used (no mutables etc)